 A beautiful 500 piece artwork PUZZLE at $69 AUD + Postage & Handling

-This divine, iconic artwork embraces nature with ‘Hydrangea Cradled Owl’ featuring Emma’s muse holding an owl and painted to match her hand painted background behind her.
-This work was created in 2013 as an additional add on to her UTOPIA collection.
+This divine, iconic artwork embraces nature with ‘Peony Cradled Buytterfly’ featuring Emma’s muse with a butterfly resting on her finger, painted to match her hand painted background behind her.
+This work was created in 2011 as part of her UTOPIA collection.

 Emma has received great acclaim for her refined body paint camouflage technique; through a combination of painting on canvas, body painting and studio-based photography, her work evokes a rich array of visual narrative and magical realism.